12 years to save our planet

 Why I need your support

 Leadership training is not cheap.
 Travelling to Antarctica is not cheap.
-Fortunately Homeward Bound are supported by sponsors who subsidise half of every woman's fees but in order to be part of this important work we need to fund the rest ourselves.
+Fortunately Homeward Bound are supported by sponsors who subsidise almost half of every woman's fees but in order to be part of this important work we need to fund the rest ourselves.

 This means that I need to raise £10000.